 I work in philosophy, especially philosophy of mathematics and philosophy of logic, and in mathematical logic.
-From September 2017, I am Teaching Fellow at the Department of Philosophy, University of Birmingham.
+From July 2019, I will be Marie Skłodowska-Curie Individual Fellow at the Department of Philosophy, University of Oslo.

 A common theme in my philosophical and mathematical research is the comparison and evaluation of a variety of approaches (philosophical and/or formal) to the concept of set, with a particular eye to concepts of set which are computational or operational.